 Similarly, some more information about these trends in 2020 includes: “The 2020 Northern Hemisphere land and ocean surface temperature was the highest in the 141-year record at +1.28°C (+2.30°F) above average.
 This was 0.06°C (0.11°F) higher than the previous record set in 2016.”
 Studying these Climate Changes proves how the temperature of the earth just keeps on rising.

 As this happens, oceans rise because of the melting glaciers.
 This destroys beautiful habitats, but that is not the only effect.
-Diseases will spread faster due to flooding, drinking contaminated water, and mold.
+Diseases will spread faster due to flooding, excess mold, and drinking contaminated water.

 Although the waters will rise because of glaciers melting, the precipitation patterns also will change.
 Decreasing rain, snow, and ice cover.
 This will result in longer dry spells which will make forest fires more common.